mk-fg/pretty-yaml/README.md

 transliteration and an option ("force_embed" keyword) to disable deduplication (imagine reading through dump riddled with such "jump there" links - none of that!).

+### Obligatory warning

+Note that prime concern for this module is to chew *simple* stuff gracefully, and internally, there are some nasty hacks (I'm quite ashamed of) are used to do that, which may not work with more complex serialization cases, possibly even producing non-deserializable output.

+Again, prime goal is not to serialize, say, gigabytes of complex document-storage db, but rather individual simple human-parseable documents, please keep that in mind (and of course, patches for hacks are welcome!).

 Installation